Syafiqb/Syafiqb/README.md

 # Syafiq Basmallah

-Hi, I'm Syafiq Basmallah
+## Hi there, I'm Syafiq Basmallah! 👋

-A passionate Data Analyst from Indonesia !!!
+Welcome to my GitHub profile!

+## About Me

+I am a passionate Data Analyst with a keen interest and continuous learning.
+I enjoy working on challenging problems and building innovative solutions.

 **Data Analytics | Amazon**